 There are often no symptoms with cervical dysplasia.
 Cervical changes are most often found in screening tests.

-Treatment will vary based on type, location, and size of the dysplasia.
+Treatment will vary based on type, location, and area that is affected.
 Some dysplasia does not need treatment or will go away on its own.
-Regular pap tests will be done to track changes that may need care.
+Regular pap tests will be done to track changes.

-The main goal of treatment is to destroy or remove abnormal cells.
+Cervical dysplasia that increases the risk for cancer will be treated.
+The goal of treatment is to destroy or remove abnormal cells.
 Options include:

 - Cone biopsy—a cone-shaped area of tissue is removed.
 It should remove all abnormal cells.